ryanheise/audio_service/README.md

   }
 }
 ```
 The full example on GitHub demonstrates how to fill in these callbacks to do audio playback and also text-to-speech.
+Note that the entry point is also run in the background isolate, and therefore must be a static or top level method, as shown.

 ## Android setup